CaptainMcCrank/WinWifiBruteForce/README.md

 # WinWifiBruteForce

+This is intended to be used with the [HackThisWifi project](https://hackthiswifi.patrickmccanna.net)

 A powershell script for bruteforcing the credential of a wifi network.
 This script is useful for Windows Users just getting started on learning about wifi security.

+This is intended to be used with the [HackThisWifi project](https://hackthiswifi.patrickmccanna.net)

+## Script Overview
 This script reads a passwords list.

 It creates a wifi profile xml file for a windows netsh command.